kaiosilveira/hacker-rank-challenges/_templates/README.md

 ## Test suite 🧪

 The test suite for this challenge covers the constraints described above and a happy path using the example's data.
-The tests are:

-- `test_raises_ex`
-- `test_happy_path`

-For the full test suite, see [algorithm.spec.rb](./algorithm.spec.rb).
+For the full test suite, see [challenge.spec.rb](./challenge.spec.rb) and [algorithm.spec.rb](./algorithm.spec.rb).

 ## Algorithm resolution description 📄